Late Middle Ages: Protestant Reformation

-Though many of the events were outside the traditional time period of the Middle Ages, the end of the unity of the Western Church (the Protestant Reformation), was one of the distinguishing characteristics of the medieval period.
-The Catholic Church had long fought against heretic movements, but during the Late Middle Ages, it started to experience demands for reform from within.
+Though many of the events were outside the traditional time period of the Middle Ages, the end of the unity of the Western Church (the Protestant Reformation) was one of the distinguishing characteristics of the medieval period.
+The Catholic Church had long fought against heretic movements, but during the late Middle Ages, it started to experience demands for reform from within.
 The first of these came from Oxford professor John Wycliffe in England.
-Wycliffe held that the Bible should be the only authority in religious questions, and he spoke out against transubstantiation, celibacy and indulgences.
+Wycliffe held that the Bible should be the only authority in religious questions, and he spoke out against transubstantiation, celibacy, and indulgences.
 In spite of influential supporters among the English aristocracy, such as John of Gaunt, the movement was not allowed to survive.
 Though Wycliffe himself was left unmolested, his supporters, the Lollards, were eventually suppressed in England.

 The marriage of Richard II of England to Anne of Bohemia established contacts between the two nations and brought Lollard ideas to her homeland.
 The teachings of the Czech priest Jan Hus were based on those of John Wycliffe, yet his followers, the Hussites, were to have a much greater political impact than the Lollards.
 Hus gained a great following in Bohemia, and in 1414, he was requested to appear at the Council of Constance to defend his cause.
 When he was burned as a heretic in 1415, it caused a popular uprising in the Czech lands.
 The subsequent Hussite Wars fell apart due to internal quarrels and did not result in religious or national independence for the Czechs, but both the Catholic Church and the German element within the country were weakened.

 Martin Luther, a German monk, started the German Reformation by posting 95 theses on the castle church of Wittenberg on October 31, 1517.
-The immediate provocation spurring this act was Pope Leo X’s renewal of the indulgence for the building of the new St. Peter's Basilica in 1514.
+The immediate provocation spurring this act was Pope Leo X's renewal of the indulgence for the building of the new St. Peter's Basilica in 1514.
 Luther was challenged to recant his heresy at the Diet of Worms in 1521.
 When he refused, he was placed under the ban of the Empire by Charles V. Receiving the protection of Frederick the Wise, he was then able to translate the Bible into German.

-To many secular rulers the Protestant reformation was a welcome opportunity to expand their wealth and influence.
+To many secular rulers, the Protestant Reformation was a welcome opportunity to expand their wealth and influence.
 The Catholic Church met the challenges of the reforming movements with what has been called the Catholic Reformation, or Counter-Reformation.
 Europe became split into northern Protestant and southern Catholic parts, resulting in the Religious Wars of the 16th and 17th centuries.

 Trade and commerce

+Major trade routes

 The increasingly dominant position of the Ottoman Empire in the eastern Mediterranean presented an impediment to trade for the Christian nations of the west, who in turn started looking for alternatives.
-Portuguese and Spanish explorers found new trade routes – south of Africa to India, and across the Atlantic Ocean to America.
+Portuguese and Spanish explorers found new trade routes – south of Africa to India, as well as across the Atlantic Ocean to America.
 As Genoese and Venetian merchants opened up direct sea routes with Flanders, the Champagne fairs lost much of their importance.